makinacorpus/php-query-builder/docs/content/query/schema.md

 ```

 :::info
-All schema manager methods takes a mandatory `$database` parameter, and an optional
+All schema manager methods take a mandatory `$database` parameter, and an optional
 `$schema` parameter: schemas are namespaces inside a database and are not isolated
 from each other, you can work with the full database at once.